Last updated on February 23, 2019 by Liza Hawkins

 - Roast the chicken for about 60 minutes, or until the skin is crispy and the juices run clear.
 Temperature with an instant-read thermometer should read about 165°F when taken deeply in the thigh.

-- Let the roast lemon pepper chicken rest for about 20 minutes before carving.
-The temperature will rise another 10-15°F and the juices will settle into the meat.
+- Let the roast chicken rest for about 20 minutes before carving; temperature will rise another 10-15°F, and juices will settle into the meat.

 Refrigerate leftovers to use in a weeknight meal later in the week, and be sure to save the carcass to make overnight slow cooker chicken stock!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 - J.A.
 Henckels International 31161-201 CLASSIC Chef's Knife, 8 Inch, Black